digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 ### How to Play Box - The buttons:
 The "Start Quiz" button will open up the "How to Play" section, the "New Game" button within that section will start the quiz, and the "Exit Quiz" button will take the user back to the "Start Quiz" page.
 I wanted to make the navigation simple, as the userbase for Genshin Impact consists of both adults and children alike.
+![image]

 ## Next button:
 The "Next Question" will take the user to the next question.
+![image
+]
 ## Results page buttons:
 And finally, the "New Game?" button found on the Results page, will restart the quiz.
 [image of buttons here]
+![image]

 # Testing and Validation:
 ### JSHint Metrics:
 ![JSHint Metrics](readmeImages/jshintmetrics.png "Image of Metrics given by JSHint")

 There are three flags that I left in the code here and the reasons are:
-- The $ not recognised by JSHint is due to me using jQuery on certain lines of code, these lines being:
+- The $ not recognised by JSHint is due to me using jQuery on certain lines of code.
-[Images here]

 - The "selectedAnswer" supposedly not being a variable.
 It's actually called in another function, linked back through the DOM.
 There is likely a better way to do this, but I found .setAttribute to be the only way that I could get it to function.
-The function it is called in is:

-So these are the only metrics that I endeavoured to not fix, as they are technically speaking, not errors.
+So these are the only metrics that I endeavoured to not fix, as they are technically speaking, and confirmed with my mentor, not errors.

 ### HTML & CSS:
 - All HTML has been validated at: [HTML Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdigimori.github.io%2FMilestoneProjectTwoGenshinQuiz%2F)